The African Queen: Differences from the novel

 In 1935, when the novella The African Queen by C. S. Forester was published, many British people believed that World War I was a grievous mistake that could have been avoided.
 In the novella, the Germans are the antagonists, not the villains, and are depicted as noble and chivalrous opponents of the British, who are likewise equally noble and honorable.
 The overall message of the novella was that the war was a tragedy in which decent people killed one another for unfathomable reasons and that both sides suffered equally.

-However, when the film version of The African Queen was released in 1951, memories of World War II were still fresh and the film's German characters are far more villainous than they are in the novella.
-The common perception that World War II was a crusade against evil influenced the script of The African Queen.
-In the novella, the Germans capture Rose and Charlie, but release them in a magnanimous gesture, unaware of their failed plot.
-In the film, Rose and Charlie are sentenced to death after their capture.
+The British historian Antony Barker wrote that, in the book, there is a strong sense of the shared suffering of the European characters in Africa during the war including the Germans who are presented as having only a "limited responsibility" for the war.
+By contrast, when the film version of The African Queen came out in 1951, memories of the Second World War were still fresh and the German characters were far more villainous and disagreeable than in the novella.
+Unlike the memory of the First World War, the Second World War was remembered as a crusade against evil, which influenced the script of The African Queen.
+In the novella, the Germans capture Rose and Charlie, but release them in a magnanimous gesture, unaware of the failed plot.
+In the film they also capture Rose and Charlie, but are on the verge of hanging them when the Königin Luise is sunk by the wreck of The African Queen.

-In the novella, Charlie and Rose fail in their attempt to sink the Königin Luise, and it is instead sunk by a Royal Navy gunboat as Rose and Charlie watch from the shore.
-In the film, the African Queen causes the sinking of the Königin Luise – the Royal Navy gunboat does not appear in the movie.